Creating A VPS Testing Server

 Nine times out of ten, your server is on a Linux-based system, but you are not.
 Sometimes testing between Windows- or Mac-based systems and then switching over to a Linux-based system can cause issues.
 I.e. carriage returns, etc. So your testing server should be on a Linux-based system (or whatever the actual server is).

 This tutorial assumes you are using Windows 7, which release doesn't matter.

-Your also going to need a Cent OS iso to use to install the Guest OS.
+You're also going to need a Cent OS ISO to use to install the Guest OS.
 At the time of writing, the latest version of CentOS is version 6.3.
-The Link i used to download is http://www.gtlib.gatech.edu/pub/centos/6.3/isos/x86_64/.
-NOTE: this is for 64 bit computers.
+The Link I used to download is http://www.gtlib.gatech.edu/pub/centos/6.3/isos/x86_64/.
+NOTE: This is for 64-bit computers.
 Alternatively, you can go to the CentOS Downloads Page and choose your download place.